 Depreciation and Amortization.
 Depreciation and amortization decreased to \$72.4 million for 2012 compared to \$74.5 million for 2011.
 The decrease in 2012 relates primarily to the asset impairment charge in the third quarter of 2011 for the three medium range product tankers owned by the Dropdown Predecessor.

 General and Administrative Expenses.
-General and administrative expenses decreased to \$14.9 million for 2012 compared to \$16.1 million for 2011, primarily due to:
+General and administrative expenses increased to \$8.0 million for 2012 compared to \$7.7 million for 2011, primarily due to higher strategic and administrative expenses incurred in 2012 as compared to 2011.